beginners-lock/cyphercrescentfrontendeval/README.md

    - Demonstrated proficiency in basic and intermediate d3 concepts, as reflected in the implementation of the chart and annotations.

 2. **Understanding of Vue/TypeScript Concepts:**
-   - Clear utilization of Vue.js and TypeScript concepts to build interactive and well-structured components.
+   - Clear utilization of Vue.js and TypeScript basic and intermediate concepts to build interactive and well-structured components.

-3. **Effective Use of Resources:**
-   - Application of the provided resources, showcasing an ability to learn and integrate external tools and libraries effectively.

-4. **Meaningful Work and Exploration:**
+3. **Meaningful Work and Exploration:**
    - Emphasis on meaningful work and exploration beyond the given foundation, showcasing creativity and initiative.

 We appreciate your dedication and effort in contributing to this project.
 The evaluation criteria are designed to recognize your skills and contributions.
 Feel free to explore and expand upon the given foundation to create an impactful visualization.